biomed-AI/STAMP-DPI/README.md

 After download the datasets, we assume that you unzip and place them int directory 'data' in our project.

 ## Evaluation from pretrained model.
 We assume you are currently in the X-DPI project folder.
-If you want to evaluation the performance on our provided testing set, you can run the script named "run_excapeml_test_v0.sh", such as
+If you want to evaluation the performance on our provided testing set, you can run the script named "run_test_v0.sh", such as
 ```
 sh scripts/run_test_v0.sh
 ```

 ## Training and evaluating
-if you want to train the X-DPI Model based on our provided training set, you should run the script named "run_excapeml_train.sh", such as
+if you want to train the X-DPI Model based on our provided training set, you should run the script named "run_train_v1.sh", such as
 ```
 sh run_train_v1.sh
 ```